HCL-TECH-SOFTWARE/Domino-rest-api/docs/index.md

 ---
 !!! tip "Ol' Notes hands start here"

-    Are you coming from a Notes client with Dmino server background?
-You never had to deal with certificates, Json Web Token, multiple TCP ports, OAuth and all the fancy new terms of shiny new web world.
+    Are you coming from a Notes client with a Domino server background?
+You never had to deal with certificates, JSON Web Token, multiple TCP ports, OAuth, and all the fancy new terms of a shiny new web world.
 We got you covered, read [the primer](topicguides/notesprimer.md) to get started

 ---
 !!! info "API definitions now available"